kevoreilly/CAPEv2/docs/book/src/customization/auxiliary.rst

 executing the submitted malicious file, while the ``stop()`` function will be launched at the very end of the analysis process, before launching the processing and reporting procedures.

-For example, an auxiliary module provided by default in Cuckoo is called *sniffer.py* and takes care of executing **tcpdump** in order to dump the generated network traffic.
+For example, an auxiliary module provided by default in CAPE is called *sniffer.py* and takes care of executing **tcpdump** in order to dump the generated network traffic.